easybuilders/easybuild/docs/Contributing-back.rst

 .. note:: For the purpose of this guide, we will be using the ``easybuild-framework`` repository.

-          However, the instructions are analogous for the other EasyBuild repositories.
+          However, the instructions are equivalent for the other EasyBuild repositories.

-.. _contributing_back_pull_request_setup_fork_repo:
+.. _contributing_pull_request_setup_fork_repo:

 Forking the repository
 ++++++++++++++++++++++